devthefuture-org/yarn-plugin-fetch/README.md

 ## yarn zero-install

-If you opt yarn zero install, you don't need this plugin, but you still need workspace-tools plugin for optimization.
+If you opt for yarn zero install, you probably don't need this plugin, but you still need workspace-tools plugin for optimization.
 Here is an example of an optimized Dockerfile for this case:

 ```Dockerfile
 FROM node:20-alpine AS node